mines-csci400/f20b-syllabus/README.md

 would be expected at a future full-time position.
 The general rule of thumb is:
 **_informal_ is okay, but _disrespectful_ is not**.

-- It is vital that you do your best to be participate in the class, and communicate with the instructor(s) about any course-related difficulties you are facing.
+- It is vital that you do your best to participate in the class, and communicate with the instructor(s) about any course-related difficulties you are facing.

 Plagiarism/cheating is NOT acceptable, and will be met with the maximum available penalty.
 Sophisticated plagiarism-detection software will be used on every submitted assignment, and